 Atmospheric pressure and its variability in both time and space are crucially important for numerical weather prediction and for analysis and forecasting.
-Most buoys measure atmospheric pressure by means of digital barometers (see Volume I, Chapter 3).
+Most buoys measure atmospheric pressure by means of digital aneroid barometers.
+Pressure is found from the electrical capacitance across parallel pressure sensitive plates.
+The capacitance between the plates increases as pressure increases. barometers (see Volume I, Chapter 3).
 The following pressure measurements are made:

-- (a) Station pressure is the actual measurement made by the barometer on the moored buoy in hPa.
-In some cases two barometers may be used and their values averaged. - (b) Sea-level pressure is the pressure reduced to sea level from the measurement height in units of hPa.
+- (a) Station pressure is the actual measurement made by the barometer aton the station elevationmoored buoy in hPa.
+In some cases two barometers may be used and their values averaged. - (b) Sea-level pressure is the pressure reduced to sea level from the station pressuremeasurement height in units of hPa.
 For moored buoys deployed at sea this is very close to the station pressure.
-However, there can be a large difference between sea-level pressure and station pressure from buoys deployed in lakes at high elevations.
+AHowever, there can be a large difference is observed between sea-level pressure and station pressure from buoys deployed in lakes at high elevations.
 The conversion to sea-level pressure is made using the procedures described in WBAN (United States Weather Bureau, 1963).

 Many buoys that are deployed in regions subject to hurricanes or intense low-pressure systems have the capability of measuring supplemental 1 min average pressure data.
-These data are recorded after the hourly pressure data fall below a predetermined threshold (for example, 1 008 hPa in the tropics).
+These data are recorded after the hourly pressure data fall below a predetermined threshold (e.g. 1 008 hPa in the tropics). for example, 1 008 hPa in the tropics).
 The semi-diurnal pressure variation could be used for detection of cyclone.
 As air pressure exhibits two peaks and two low values in a day.
 The highest and the lowest pressure values are almost repeated at the same time during the semi-diurnal oscillations.
 The reduction in semi-diurnal oscillation during a cyclone passage could be utilised in detecting a cyclone/low pressure system.
 This method can improve the cyclone detection algorithm,